lunalite/UITestLearning/README.md

 Or some which there are no clickables(flash games) Or those that require login and internet like Absolute EMR and AccuManager .

 ## Updates
+### 25 October 2017
+* Edited issue with editText
+* Added a signal handler in case of being stuck for too long.

 ### 22 October 2017
 * Patched an issue resulting in KeyError